Superfood Saturday: Even More Reasons to Be Sweet on Sweet PotatoesArticle posted in: Diet & Nutrition

 Nutrition and health benefits:

 Calorie-wise, sweet potatoes are your dream food.
+On the Nutrisystem program, a half-cup counts as one SmartCarb serving.
 Naturally sweet, one medium potato clocks in at only 105 calories with a whopping four grams of fiber and, unless you’re drenching it in butter, zero fat.
-It also supplies 438 percent of your daily value of vitamin A and 37 percent of your DV of vitamin C, as well as being good a source of important B vitamins, manganese, copper and iron.
+It also supplies 438 percent of your daily value of vitamin A and 37 percent of your daily value of vitamin C, as well as being good a source of important B vitamins, manganese, copper and iron.

 There’s also good evidence in medical studies that antioxidant plant chemicals in sweet potatoes may be beneficial in preventing a number of chronic and deadly diseases, including diabetes and cancer.